Lewis and Clark Lake: Lewis and Clark Visitor Center

 The Lewis and Clark Visitor Center is located just south of Gavins Point Dam atop Calumet Bluff with views of Lewis and Clark Lake, Lake Yankton, and the Missouri River below the dam.
 The visitor center is open daily from Memorial Day weekend through Labor Day weekend and open weekdays during other times of the year.
 The visitor center interprets the history of the Missouri River Basin, including Native Americans, pioneers, the Lewis and Clark Expedition (which traveled through the area); along with local wildlife and the history of the Corps of Engineers in the area.
 A theater shows educational videos on the Lewis and Clark Expedition, construction of Gavins Point Dam, and the natural history of the Missouri River Region.
 A bookstore offers educational books, videos, and other merchandise for sale.
 The visitor center is known as a viewing point for the American Bald Eagle, which frequents the Missouri River below the dam, especially in winter months.
-The visitors center is operated and staffed by U.S. Army Corps of Engineers Park Rangers, who also give guided tours of Gavins Point Dam and the power plant.
+The visitors center is operated and staffed by U.S. Army Corps of Engineers Park Rangers.